HoTT/Coq-HoTT/STYLE.md

   `transparent assert (foo : bar baz)`.

-- `simpl rewrite`: Defined in `Tactics`, this tactic applies `simpl` to the type of a lemma before rewriting with it.
+- `simpl rewrite`: Defined in `Tactics`, this tactic applies `simpl` to the type of a lemma, and to the goal, before rewriting the goal with the lemma.
 In particular, this is useful for rewriting with lemmas containing definitions like `compose` that appear unfolded in the goal: if the operation has `Arguments ... / .` as above then `simpl` will unfold it.

 - `binder apply`: Defined in `Tactics/BinderApply`, this tactic applies a lemma inside of a lambda abstraction, in the goal or in a